-The USPTA Adult Tennis League requires only two courts for play.
-When scheduling league matches, two levels will play at their own facility, while the remaining levels play at the opponents' facility.
+The USPTA Adult Tennis League requires only 2 courts for play.
+When scheduling league matches, 2 levels will play at their own facility, while the remaining levels play at the opponents' facility.
 This type of schedule allows clubs and facilities of various sizes to participate in the league without reserving large blocks of court time.
 It also promotes sociability among league participants and introduces a number of marketing opportunities for pro shops and clubs.

 A study conducted by the Tennis Industry Committee indicated that leagues are a powerful medium for increasing tennis participation at both the competitive and non-competitive levels.
 Other recent findings indicate that an estimated 83 percent of all people participating in tennis leagues are between the ages of 18 and 54 – corresponding closely with the ages of club members at USPTA pros' facilities.

-The survey found that league tennis participants are more likely than their recreational counterparts to play, take lessons and use court time, and are much more likely to involve their children in tennis and to purchase new shoes, apparel or racquets.
+The survey found that league tennis participants are more likely than their recreational counterparts to play, take lessons and use court time, and are much more likely to involve their children in tennis and to purchase new shoes, apparel, or racquets.

-As an association of tennis-teaching professionals, USPTA has long been involved in running leagues.
+As an association of tennis-teaching professionals, the USPTA has long been involved in running leagues.
 USPTA members are trained in all aspects of the tennis industry, including club and pro shop management, tournaments and leagues, and junior and adult programs.

 Does this league conflict with any other existing leagues?